NEIU Financial Aid Withdrawal & Return of Title IV Policy

 Complete (OFFICIAL) Withdrawals

-The Financial Aid Office is required to perform a Return of Title IV calculation for students receiving Federal funds and who completely withdraw from all registered courses before 60% of the term has expired.
+Financial Aid is required to perform a Return of Title IV calculation for students receiving Federal funds and who completely withdraw from all registered courses before 60% of the term has expired.
 The date of determination used in the calculation is the date in which the last course was withdrawn for that term.
 Once the calculation is performed, any Federal assistance is adjusted and the student is notified of the amount that must be returned to the U.S. Department of Education.

-The Financial Aid Office is required to perform a Return of Title IV calculation for students receiving Federal funds and who receive no grade point average for a given semester.
+Financial Aid is required to perform a Return of Title IV calculation for students receiving Federal funds and who receive no grade point average for a given semester.
 This includes any combination of I, F, NAF, RNAF, UWF, RUWF, W or X grades.
 This is referred to as an unofficial withdrawal.
-Once the calculation is performed, the student is notified and has the opportunity to submit documentation from instructors to the Financial Aid Office verifying the actual last date of attendance.
-In addition, the Financial Aid Office will contact each instructor requesting the last date of attendance or ‘active participation in order to determine if the student is eligible for a prorated portion of their disbursed aid or a Post Withdrawal Disbursement (PWD) of aid.
+Once the calculation is performed, the student is notified and has the opportunity to submit documentation from instructors to Financial Aid verifying the actual last date of attendance.
+In addition, Financial Aid will contact each instructor requesting the last date of attendance or ‘active participation' in order to determine if the student is eligible for a prorated portion of their disbursed aid or a Post Withdrawal Disbursement (PWD) of aid.
 If the last date of attendance is after the mid-point of the term, it minimizes the amount that must be returned to the U.S. Department of Education.

 For courses with ‘NAF’ or 'RNAF' grades, all Title IV funds are returned as this grade reflects the student never attended.
 For courses with ‘UWF’ or 'RUWF' grades, the last date of attendance is a required entry for the instructors during grading and that last date of attendance is used in the calculation.
 Once it is determined that funds must be returned, NEIU returns the calculated amount thereby creating a bill against the student’s accounts receivable.